Glucose and Diabetics

 - Diabetics must closely monitor the amount of simple carbohydrates consumed, along with the dose of medication and exercise

-- Glukos sports drink contains a moderate amount of simple carbohydrates; a diabetic with well-controlled blood sugar is able to safely consume it
+- Glukos Liquid Energy Gels contain a moderate amount of simple carbohydrates; a diabetic with well-controlled blood sugar is able to safely consume it

 - Hydration and fuel replacement are important for exercising diabetics